What is a pilot?

 The U.S. Bureau of Labor Statistics projects the job market for pilots to increase by 13% from 2020 to 2030.
 This growth is expected as a result of workers leaving the field to retire and the increased demand for air travel after the COVID-19 pandemic.

-Below is a list of positions that are rewarding career paths for pilots:
+Below is a list of positions that are rewarding career paths:

 - Cargo Pilot